Camping Adventures, Camping Tips, Destinations, National Parks

 Price range: Expect big swings depending on season and tent type — from budget-friendly family tents up to more luxurious suites.
 Typical nightly rates commonly run in the mid hundreds per night; peak-season and deluxe tents can cost more.
 (Book early for national park high season dates).

-Best for: Families who want easy access to national parks with the comforts of real beds and private bathrooms — plus memorable stargazing for kids.
+Best for: Families who want easy access to national parks with the comforts of real beds and private bathrooms.
+Plus memorable stargazing for kids.
+Under Canvas offers luxury safari-inspired tents set in extraordinary landscapes, with hotel-worthy amenities like ensuite bathrooms and wood-burning stoves.

 AutoCamp — Multiple Locations